hturnbull93/makers_notes/misc/POODR_review.md

 > Duck typed objects are chameleons that are defined more by their behavior than
 > by their class.
 This is how the technique gets its name; if an object quacks like a duck
 > and walks like a duck, then its class is immaterial, it’s a duck.

+A class could be many ducks, with more than one public interface incorporated in it.

+> Users of any object can blithely expect it
+> to act like any, or all, of the public interfaces it implements.
+It’s not what an object is
+> that matters, it’s what it does.

+Objects of the same duck type ought to implement the same public interface.
+This may mean providing different

+### Polymorphism

+> Polymorphism in OOP refers to the ability of many different objects to
+> respond to the same message.
+Senders of the message need not care about
+> the class of the receiver; receivers supply their own specific version of the
+> behavior.

+> Polymorphic methods honor an implicit bargain; they agree to be inter-
+> changeable from the sender’s point of view.

+You can replace the following with ducks:

+- Case statements that switch on class
+- kind_of? and is_a?
+- responds_to?

+> This knowledge exposes a lack of trust in collaborating objects and acts as a
+> millstone around your object’s neck.
+It introduces dependencies that make code
+> difficult to change.

+## Acquiring Behaviour Through Inheritance